- 12 minutes to read

 - Display group summaries in footers and group rows

-- Obtain and formatting summary values
+- Obtain and format summary values

 - Sort grouped data by summary values

-- Edit data with the help of 35+ in-place editors
+- Edit data with 35+ in-place editors

 - Edit data in a standalone (modal) or in-line edit form